oktadev/okta-blog/_source/_posts/2019-11-07-java-jetty-oauth.md

 ## Create an OIDC Application

-Now let’s take a little field trip over to Okta and set things up for OAuth/OpenID Connect (OIDC).
+Now let's take a little field trip over to Okta and set things up for OAuth/OpenID Connect (OIDC).
 Together, they are a set of open standards for implementing secure authorization and authentication.
 In this tutorial, Okta will act as the identity provider, and your Spring Boot app will be the client.

 You should have already signed up for a free developer account with Okta.
 Navigate to the developer dashboard at [https://developer.okta.com](https://developer.okta.com).
 If this is your first time logging in, you may need to click the **Admin** button.